RAID Controller: Definition and Function

 There are also software-based RAID controllers which are software programs but uses the hardware component of the host system in the performance of its functions.
 However, it should be known that its performance is less than that of the hardware RAID controller/card.

 The possibility of being affected by boot error is one of the downsides of these types of RAID controllers.
 It is also one of the advantages that the hardware-based version has over it.
-Since the hardware version is located in between the operating system and the storage disk, it does usually not affect by boot errors.
+Since the hardware version is located in between the operating systems and the storage disk, it does usually not affect by boot errors.

 Hybrid RAID Controller